 Our services communicate to each other via RabbitMQ queues.
 To improve fault-tolerance, messages are persisted to disk while waiting to be processed.
 We never put unencrypted sensitive data into messages that are sent to those queues.
 In general, the sender usually encrypts the message with AES256 and the receiver has to decrypt it before doing any work.
 Keys are controlled using Google KMS and only Service Accounts of our GKE cluster nodes have rights to use those keys.
 Sensitive data like database SSL keys are stored using Bitnami’s kube-seal secret management service.
 It uses RSA with 4096 bit key to asymmetrically encrypt them with private keys accessible only from inside our GKE cluster.

-Our encryption protocols are national-security worthy
+Our data encryption protocols are national-security worthy

-Powered by Google KMS, we keep all data encrypted at RSA 4096 (the same grade used by the U.S. military) with SHA-256 signing.
-Data sent to or from our infrastructure is encrypted in transit via industry best-practices using Transport Layer Security (TLS).
+Powered by Google KMS, we keep all data securely encrypted at RSA 4096 (the same grade used by the U.S. military) with SHA-256 signing.
+Data sent to or from our infrastructure is encrypted in transit via industry encryption standards using Transport Layer Security (TLS).
 At rest, all data is subject to battle-proof encryption algorithms and stored using kubeseal secret management services.
 You can view our SSLLabs report here.

-We’ve also made significant investments in security certification and best practices for our users’ and customers’ peace of mind.
+We’ve also made significant investments in data security certification and best practices for our users’ and customers’ peace of mind.
 Recently, Argyle became both SOC 2 Type 2

 compliant and ISO 27001